ZdsAlpha/Z/README.md

+(Note: This description is obsolete.
+There are major changes in core architecture.
+But overall idea is same.
+I will update description.)

 # Z Layers
 Z Layers are alternative layers to vanilla layers.
 Unlike vanilla layers, Z layers can perform non-linear transformations.